CUBRID/cubrid-manual/en/sql/function/analysis_fn.rst

     :param DISTINCT,DISTINCTROW,UNIQUE: Gets the maximum value without duplicates.
     :rtype: same type as that the expression

-The following example shows how to retrive the minimum number of gold (*gold*) medals that Korea won in the Olympics in the *demodb* database.
+The following example shows how to retrieve the minimum number of gold (*gold*) medals that Korea won in the Olympics in the *demodb* database.

 .. code-block:: sql